urql-graphql/urql/docs/comparison.md

 in Relay or Apollo.
 This doesn't mean that these features can't be used with these clients, but that you'd have to lean on community libraries or maintaining/implementing them yourself.

+One thing of note is our lack of support for batched queries in `urql`.
+We explicitly decided not to support this in our [first-party packages](https://github.com/FormidableLabs/urql/issues/800#issuecomment-626342821) as the benefits are not present anymore in most cases with HTTP/2 and established patterns by Relay that recommend hoisting all necessary data requirements to a page-wide query.

 ### Framework Bindings

 |                               | urql                             | Apollo             | Relay             |